 Marketing is Changing.
 Is Your Marketing Department Ready?

 Marketing has always been an evolving industry.
-Technological advances have made it easier than ever to track, plan, and execute campaigns across multiple channels.
-This while the number of channels has grown substantially in the last decade.
+Technological advances have made it easier than ever to track, plan, and execute campaigns across multiple channels, while the number of channels has grown substantially in the last decade.

 Planning requires considering trends in the micro and macroeconomic spaces.
 The COVID-19 pandemic has upended the American economy to an unprecedented extent, and social issues like Black Lives Matter and climate change have put new pressures on companies and brands to take a stand.

 This combination of forces has wholly transformed the roles and responsibilities of marketing departments, requiring that they become more agile, more interdependent, and more accountable for their parent companies’ successes and failures.

 Harvard Business Review interviewed 125 marketing leaders across several industries to come up with six broad areas of value, divided into 72 marketing capabilities required to create that value.
 We highly recommend that you read their article in full, but we’ve summarized the broader points below.

 Many marketers have struggled with transforming their departments into agents of change within their companies for a simple reason: defining the value of marketing.
 If transformation efforts are perceived as merely an attempt to retool technology, a transition from one state to another, or a series of uncoordinated changes across teams and functions, the ability of the marketing department to drive real growth and create new value will be undermined.

 The framework outlined by HBR divides the six kinds of value into two main categories: value for customers and value for the company.
 Once marketing leaders understand the hierarchy of these categories, they can use them to spell out the value of their department and align marketing’s activities with the broader strategy of the company.